Shark

 The two photographs above and below showing the New High Street corner of the London Road

-(taken by Jill Slaymaker and June Whitehouse in the 1980s) show how much
+(taken by Jill Slaymaker and June Whitehouse respectively in the 1980s) show how much

 parts of Headington shopping centre have changed dramatically even in recent years